Pötzschau

 Pötzschau is a village and a former municipality in Saxony, Germany.
-Since 2015, it is part of the town Rötha.
-It consists of the smaller parts Großpötzschau, Kleinpötzschau and Dahlitzsch.
-Pötzschau is south-east of Leipzig in the valley of the creek Gösel.
+Since 2015, it has been part of the town of Rötha.
+It consists of smaller parts: Großpötzschau, Kleinpötzschau, and Dahlitzsch.
+Pötzschau is located south-east of Leipzig, in the valley of the creek Gösel.

 History

-The first mentioning was as Beschowe in 1206, the distinction were added, "Groß" (great) in 1514, and "Klein" (small) in 1497.
+The first mention was as Beschowe in 1206, the distinction was added, "Groß" (great) in 1514, and "Klein" (small) in 1497.
 Dahlitzsch was first mentioned as Talzschicz in 1469.
-Formerly an independent municipality, it was merged into the municipality Espenhain in 1995.
-Espenhain was merged into the town Rötha in 2015.
+Formerly an independent municipality, it was merged into the municipality of Espenhain in 1995.
+Espenhain was merged into the town of Rötha in 2015.